Consensys/doc.web3signer/docs/index.md

 ## What is Eth2Signer?

-Eth2Signer is an open-source, client-agnostic, signing service developed under the Apache 2.0 license and written in Java.
+Eth2Signer is an open-source signing service developed under the Apache 2.0 license and written in Java.
 EthSigner is capable of signing on multiple platforms using private keys stored in an external vault, or encrypted on a disk.

-Eth2Signer supports the following platforms:
+Eth2Signer can sign blocks using secp256k1 and BLS12-381 signing keys, and supports the following
+platforms:

 * Ethereum 1.0
 * Ethereum 2.0